go-estoria/go-estoria.github.io/content/docs/cqrs.md

 #### Dedicated Read Model

 If your aggregates are comprised of many events, or if you need to query the data in a different way, you may want to build a dedicated read model.
 Rather than projecting an in-memory view when a query is made, you instead project events to a database.
 This database is often entirely separate from the database that backs the event store and is optimized for queries (reads) rather than writes.

-## Busses

-### Command Bus

-A command bus is a mechanism for routing commands to the appropriate command handler.
-It may act as a queue, performing common tasks such as deduplication, retries, and logging.
-A command bus also decouples the sender of the command from the handler of the command, facilitating horizontal scaling.

-### Event Bus

-An event bus is a mechanism for routing events to one or more event handlers.
-Since events represent things that have already happened, an event bus can be used to update read models, send notifications, or perform other side effects.

-While Estoria does not provide any event bus components, many event store implementations do support the concept of an outbox, which can be used to guarantee in-order, at-least-once delivery of events to an external system.
-For example, you may wish to publish an event to a message broker or update a read model in a separate database.